hashicorp/vault/website/source/guides/secret-mgmt/cubbyhole.html.md

 # Cubbyhole

-The term _cubbyhole_ comes from an Americnaism where you get a "locker" or "safe place" to store your belongings or valuables.
+The term _cubbyhole_ comes from an Americanism where you get a "locker" or "safe place" to store your belongings or valuables.
 In Vault, cubbyhole is your "locker".
 All secrets are namespaced under **your token**.
 If that token expires or is revoked, all the secrets in its cubbyhole are revoked as well.